 3 credit graduate elective course (undergraduates by petition).
 3 lecture hours.
+Web based course with no required text.

 Polymer dynamics provides a basis for understanding the dynamic response of anelastic materials.
 Students are introduced to the mechanical features and measurements that signify anelasticity.
 The concept of physical relaxation and mathematical tools to understand relaxation in simple, dilute systems are presented.
 Complications related to entanglement and hydrodynamic effects are discussed towards the end of the course.
 Students become familiar with dynamic mechanical analysis and dynamic light and neutron scattering.